NabidAlam/road-to-machine-learning/resources/data_science_cheatsheet.md

-# Python Data Science Cheatsheet
+# Data Science & Machine Learning Cheatsheet

-Quick reference for common Python syntax and operations used in everyday data science work.
+Quick reference for common syntax and operations used in everyday data science and machine learning work.
+Covers Python, NumPy, Pandas, Scikit-learn, PyTorch, TensorFlow, OpenCV, FastAPI, and more.

 ## Table of Contents